SATUNIX/askanai-bsd-port/README.md

 To review a PR, type `aaipr <PR_URL>`.
-There are fairly severe limitations on how long your prompt/response can be (4097 tokens), so for the PR review function to be truly useful, we'll need longer token constraints :(
+There are fairly severe limitations on how long your prompt/response can be (4097 tokens), if your PR review fails, it's probably because the PR was too big to fit in the prompt.

 Tunable parameters are stored in `~/.aai`.